Microsoft/vscode-tips-and-tricks/README.md

 ## Change your theme

-Open the **Command Palette** and type "themes".
+Open the **Command Palette** and type "themes."
 You can install more themes from the extension Marketplace.

 ![Preview themes](/media/PreviewThemes.gif)